LambdaTest/documentation/docs/hyperexecute-smart-ui-sdk-using-puppeteer.md

 :::tip Sample repo

-Download or Clone the code sample for the Maestro framework from the LambdaTest GitHub repository to run the tests on the HyperExecute.
+Download or Clone the code sample for the Puppeteer framework from the LambdaTest GitHub repository to run the tests on the HyperExecute.

 <a href="https://github.com/LambdaTest/hyperexecute-smartui-sdk-puppeteer" className="github__anchor"><img loading="lazy" src={require('../assets/images/icons/github.png').default} alt="Image" className="doc_img"/> View on GitHub</a>